voodoo12345/credits-docs/source/transactions.rst

 This transform will first verify the hash is not already loaded.
 If it is loaded then it fails.
-When it comes to application then it simply sets the hash against the time it was applied to the state of the world.
+When it comes to the application then it simply sets the hash against the time it was applied to the state of the world.
 Taking this idea a more complex KYC or logging system could easily be developed.